Jon Koenig -Akkordeon

 Depending on the venue, you might hear Irish folk tunes, German drinking songs, or accompaniments to the cowbells.
 In all cases, he now demonstrates "thinking outside the Bachs."

 Sandy is an all-around percussionist who started her music career on piano at age 8.
 This early training established the foundation which allowed her to be conscripted into the concert band in sixth grade.
-She continued all manner of percussion throughout middle and high school (except for snare drum which was reserved for the 'boys.')
-Her music career was suppressed for many years while family and children took the forefront.
-After joining the West Michigan Concert WINDS in the early 90s, the hidden talent re-emerged.
-Little did she know at the time, but her early music lessons would prove to be a catalyst for future opportunities and friends the world over.
+She continued all manner of percussion.

-Again becoming bored, an accordion was ordered from Weltmeister in Germany and she now performs on Akkordeon with Ein Prosit German Band and the Grand Rapids Accordion Ensemble!
+After realizing life is short, an accordion was ordered from Weltmeister in Germany and she now performs on Accordion with Akkordeon and Friends, Ein Prosit German Band and the Grand Rapids Accordion Ensemble!